Updated October 20, 2020

-Public health officials remain concerned about risks associated with convening large numbers of people as well as the possibility of a resurgence of infections in the fall.
-Given this, Radcliffe Institute activities will continue to be virtual.
+Public health officials remain concerned about risks associated with convening large numbers of people, as well as the possibility of a resurgence of infections in the coming months.
+Given this, Radcliffe Institute activities will continue to be primarily virtual through the end of the 2020–2021 academic year.
 This includes public events and private programming, student opportunities, the Radcliffe Fellowship Program, and research services at Radcliffe’s Schlesinger Library.

 We will continue to update this page to keep you informed.